 01 Mar How do I define the optimal marketing mix for my business?

 “How do I define the optimal marketing mix for my business?”
-This is one of the questions we get asked most often by our clients and the fact of the matter is that even though SMEs are a distinct group, often with common traits, there is no one size fits all answer.
+This is one of the questions we get asked most often by our clients and the fact of the matter is that even though medium sized enterprises are a distinct group, often with common traits, there is no one size fits all answer.

 With this in mind it’s probably more helpful to share a few thoughts on how you can define what the right answer is for your business.